Author: Yew Jin, Aaron, Wen Ting

 Excitement brewed as the first NTU-IIC flagship event of the year finally opened its curtains.
 After months of hard work by our members, Nanyang Business School’s Alternative Investment Symposium (NBS AIS) was held at the SGX Auditorium on the 24th February 2018.
 NBS AIS attracted like-minded individuals from various backgrounds and experiences interested in alternative investments.
 Our Chairperson, Tan Shao Kang Francis started off the event by giving a short introduction of our club and the event was graced by the presence of six highly regarded industry professionals who shared their views and insights on alternative investments.

 Our very first speaker was Peter Douglas, the Director of CAIA Foundation, who presented an overview of alternative investments.
 He shared five useful principles of successful investing: (1) invest for absolute returns; (2) focus on evaluating and monitoring risk; (3) understand and monitor return drivers more than returns; (4) invest in under-researched or less understood assets or strategies and lastly; (5) diversify the deep structure of one’s portfolio.
-Peter’s speech provided us with a comprehensive view on alternative investments to kick-start the subsequent sharing.
+Peter’s speech provided us with a comprehensive view of alternative investments to kick-start the subsequent sharing.

 Next, we had the charismatic Emmanuelle Norchet, Associate Director of Golden Equator Capital.
 A veteran in Venture Capital (VC), she shared her insightful thoughts with regards to the emerging trends and the ecosystem in Southeast Asia.
-Her comprehensive view on how start-up funding works and the fundamentals of VC on what do they do were enlightening to our participants.
-One particularly memorable takeaway was the ‘dinosaur’ analogy on the results of VC fund returns.
+Her comprehensive view on how start-up funding works and the fundamentals of VC on what do they do was enlightening to our participants.
+One particularly memorable takeaway was her ‘dinosaur’ analogy on the results of VC fund returns.

 The third speaker was Chua I-Min, a trainer from SGX Academy.
 He introduced the fundamentals and basics of Real Estate Investment Trust (REITs).
 He also demonstrated how they could be an attractive investment option by sharing tips on how to select a right REIT coupled with a few guidelines on understanding it.